How Hiatal Hernia and Gastroesophageal Reflux Disease are related?

 One must note acid reflux can be caused because of a wide variety of underlying factors other than the Hiatal Hernia.
 If you have acid refluxes more than twice a week, you must see a doctor.
 A doctor can diagnose Gastroesophageal Reflux Disease based on a physical examination or other tests.

-For the vast majority of people with GERD and Hiatal Hernia condition, symptoms can often be effectively managed with a combination of lifestyle changes and medication.
-But few patients may require a laparoscopic surgery for Hiatal Hernia.
+For the vast majority of people with GERD and Hiatal Hernia conditions, symptoms can often be effectively managed with a combination of lifestyle changes and medication.
+But few patients may require laparoscopic surgery for Hiatal Hernia.

 A laparoscopic surgeon can treat Hiatal Hernia by a minimally invasive surgery called fundoplication.
 This will keep the stomach from bulging through the diaphragm opening and to prevent stomach acid from flowing into the esophagus.